Feature Photo by jesse orrico on Unsplash

 Many service activities can provide on-the-job experience that can benefit your career.
 If you are really concerned with this, try looking for organizations that are related to your job path or that offer positions that would help you.
 For example, I have spent many volunteer hours developing social media strategies or writing blog articles for local nonprofits.
 I have grown a lot through these experiences, but also have been able to help several organizations.

 This goes without saying, but through volunteering you can meet some of the best people.
-The data also shows that a higher percentage of people that volunteer are educated and potentially wealthier.
-These connections can be extremely helpful and it allows these people to see you in your best light—helping others.
+Data also shows that a higher percentage of people that volunteer are educated and potentially wealthier.
+These connections are extremely helpful and allows these people to see you in your best light—helping others.

 Expand Your Horizons

 As an international student living in a “foreign” country, I have come to appreciate the importance of meeting new people and experiencing new cultures.
 While volunteering, you get to do just that.
 You can get a glimpse into the life of the someone else.
 There are also many volunteer programs that can take you abroad if that appeals to you.